2008368/CS220-AU-portfolio/index.md

 https://assets.vogue.com/photos/5a14ac18fd5d0b7f2d48e0fe/master/w_1920,c_limit/CHRISTIAN-DIOR-FALL-2000-RTW-44-2D3T9798.JPG![image](https://user-images.githubusercontent.com/93942481/148416485-0caa9183-e96c-4c53-9c52-fbb333bc7399.png)

-The "Newspaper Dress": A newspaper was created for the runway only and then printed on leather, chiffon and even the reverse side of the fur
+The "Newspaper Dress": A newspaper called "Christian Dior Daily" was created for the runway only and then printed on leather, chiffon and even the reverse side of the fur.
+Since this day, many brands as well as upcoming designers have been inspired and came out with newspaper printed clothing like tops, pants and even swimwear.